 An eight-ender occurs when a team scores eight points in a single end of curling.
 Like a perfect game in baseball or a hole-in-one in golf or a perfect 300 game in bowling, it may be a once-in-a-lifetime event!
 It is the ultimate curling score.
 Eight-enders are so rare that USA Curling recognizes all teams that accomplish this feat with an eight-ender patch.
-The Charlotte Curling Association was founded in 2010 and just this past year (2016) we had our first eight-ender.
+The Charlotte Curling Association was founded in 2010 and in 2016 we had our first eight-ender.

 If you are one of the lucky ones that scores an eight ender, there are procedures to follow to get your names and photos on the web and in newsletters.
 First and foremost, don’t move the rocks, and take pictures.
 Then follow the procedures below: